 If you have previous college experience and would like to transfer other college credit to LMC, you must request an official college transcript to be sent to the LMC Admissions and Records Office (Note: not required if prior coursework is within the CCCCD district.)
 Your previous coursework will then be evaluated for prerequisite and equivalent course information.
-A full evaluation will be completed as needed for counseling appointments or with submission of a Petition to Graduate.
+A full evaluation will be completed as needed for counseling appointments or with submission of a Petition to Graduate or by student requests to the Admissions & Records.